CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ```
 ## Glossary

-* **availability** - Data specifying which tiles are available within a single subtree.
+* **availability** - Data specifying which tiles/subtrees/contents are available within a single subtree.
 This helps prevent unnecessary network requests.
 * **available tile** - A tile that exists in the dataset.
 * **boolean array** - An array of boolean values.
 * **bitstream** - A boolean array stored as a sequence of bits rather than bytes.